GovindaPaliwal/Awesome-Neumorphism-Android-Library/README.md

 ***So, About this Library***

 Using this library you can convert your basic views to Neumorphic View using small code.
-Currently i test only Normal android views like Button, EditText, TextView, ImageView, Slider, Radio Button, Checkbox, Tabs etc.
+Currently i tested this library on only Normal android views like Button, EditText, TextView, ImageView, Slider, Radio Button, Checkbox, Tabs etc.

 ## Sample Example App Screens
 <table style="width:100%">